birddevelper/FlexiTable/README.md

 - Accepts Json data
 - Accepts url to fetch json data
 - Supports nested object up to 1 level
-- Refesh table data and structure in custom priods
+- Refesh data and structure in custom priods
-- Css class
+- Supports CSS classes
-- Both LTR and RTL direction is supported
+- Supports LTR and RTL directions
-- supports arrays as a table's column
+- supports arrays as a multi values cell

 ## How to use